The short version

 At 29, after studying philosophy, earning a German-teaching degree, and working in Austria for a year as a bargin-basement Fulbright awardee (my friends call it a “Halfbright” award), I accidentally became an illustrator and graphic designer for a high-tech, synthetic motorcycle clothing start-up called Aerostich Riderwear.
 Founder Andy Goldfine parlayed his own riding experience into a thriving mail and Web-direct business that still maintains a cult-like following among serious long-range touring riders, 32 years later.

-After five years, itching to be my own boss and much prodding from Andy, I started Kollath Graphic Design.
+After five years, itching to be my own boss and with much prodding from Andy, I started Kollath Graphic Design.
 Andy became one of my first clients.
 I worked for Aerostich until it grew large enough to need an internal art and advertising department.

 A year after leaving Aerostich, I also began working with Bob Fierek, his brother Dave and another partner, who had started a tool-organization outfit named Portable Products.
-If you’ve ever heard of a Bucket Boss — think of a piece of fabric, fitted over a five gallon bucket and covered with pockets to create a brilliant tool carrier that probably exists in some form at every job site in the U.S. right now — Bob is the reason, because he forced it into existence.
+If you’ve ever heard of a Bucket Boss — think of a piece of durable fabric, fitted over a five gallon bucket and covered with pockets to create a brilliant tool carrier that probably exists in some form at every job site in the U.S. right now — Bob is the reason, because he forced it into existence.
 In love with the mail order business, Bob spun off a quirky catalog that became Duluth Trading Company.
-Because they liked what I did for the Duluth Pack Store and figured I’d be cheaper than photography, I became the catalog’s designer/illustrator.
+Because he liked what I did for the Duluth Pack Store and figured I’d be cheaper than photography, I became the catalog’s designer/illustrator.
 For its first ten years, I illustrated, designed (and sometimes edited) nearly every catalog by myself.
 It really was my baby.

 I stayed on as a contract designer and illustrator after the original partners sold it to Fiskars in 1998, and then again after Fiskars sold it in 2001 to Steve Schlecht.
 Steve rescued Duluth Trading Company from almost certain oblivion, changed the focus to clothing for trade professionals and DIYers, and has grown it into an empire.
-Their stores have been sprouting up all over the Midwest; there’s even one here in Duluth, Minnesota.
+Their stores have been sprouting up all over the country; there’s even one here in Duluth, Minnesota.

 Around 1998 I re-connected with writer Sparky Stensaas, whose first book I’d illustrated.
 He was thinking of self-publishing a guide to rock picking along Lake Superior’s North Shore — a Midwest tourism mecca with a dramatic geological history that created literally tons of interesting rock-hunting opportunities — and he was wondering how much I’d charge to illustrate and design it.
 I told him he couldn’t possibly afford me, so we should become partners.
 Kollath+Stensaas Publishing has now sold more than 70,000 copies of The Rock Picker’s Guide to Lake Superior’s North Shore.
 We’ve since put out another 15 field guides; most are photograph-driven; some are illustrated.
 (View a full list of Kollath+Stensaas guides.)